anary/kpmgtest/README.md

 KPMGTest: asp.net MVC structure.

 #Database:
 It designed with Entity Framework code first.
 It leverages DAL generic Repository and unitOfWork design pattern.
-I used the localdb as persistence database, which can be set as any other kind, which is set in web.config.
+I used the localdb as persistence database, which can be found in web.config.

 #File:
 File is supported by XLSX and CSV only.
+It wil save them on the "~/App_Data/uploads".

 #UI: